dwainetrain/minderva/README.md

 * Better slow-internet connection experience...some kind of pwa, or some way to indicate loading or working...
 * It should check for duplicate cards??
 * implement Context API for better state management
+* I would like to store the available languages in the database, and only refresh them once a month with cloud functions.
+Otherwise just select the ones that are available now and call it good.

+Notes on Audio Retrieval:
+You should just be able to structure the function to be called when translate in invoked, and then send back a link to the file once the request is finished...then store that link with the card.

+So very close, I've now got it producing a link to the public file.
+So now, to return that link and create an audio player on the page, and then when the card is saved, just save that location with card data.

+Then I can move on to customization!

 Obsolete: